dumyysal/Shallowdeepfakesdetection/README.md

-# Shallow- and Deep-fake Image Manipulation detection By ByeTorch Team for The Deepfake Forensics Challenge – IEEE CS Tunisia & IEEE YP Tunisia AG
+# Shallow- and Deep-fake Image Manipulation detection By ByeTorch ( CS ENIT ) for The Deepfake Forensics Challenge – IEEE CS Tunisia & IEEE YP Tunisia AG

 Our project was based on this research paper  [Shallow- and Deep-fake Image Manipulation Localization Using Deep Learning]()